 There's no shame at all in not know what comes next.
 It may seem like everyone else knows what they want to do after graduating, but that's not always true.
 If you have the resources (and the energy – university can be tough!), continuing on with your studies might help you gain clarity on where your interests and passions lie.
 Take advantage of your university's career counselling department, assess your strengths, gain some experience, learn more and network while you're at it.

-A 4-year degree will earn you more money than a high school diploma and an advanced degree will earn you about 20% more than an undergraduate degree.2 If you're pursuing a career in business, education, healthcare or STEM subjects, a master's degree will most likely have a positive impact on your career earnings.
-Some of the best-paying jobs come as a result of pursuing post-graduate degrees like the Master of Business Administration (MBA), Master of Science in Nursing, Master of Engineering Management, Master of Science in Finance and Master of Science in Computer Science.
+A 4-year degree will earn you more money than a high school diploma and an advanced degree will earn you about 20% more than an undergraduate degree2.
+If you're pursuing a career in business, education, healthcare or STEM subjects, a master's degree will most likely have a positive impact on your career earnings.
+Some of the best-paying jobs come as a result of pursuing post-graduate degrees like the Master of Business Administration (MBA), Master of Engineering Management, Master of Science in Finance and Master of Science in Computer Science.
 Globally, healthcare jobs requiring post-graduate degrees are in very high demand, now more than ever.
 The U.S. Bureau of Labor Statistics estimates that nurses can expect an astounding 45% increase in employment from 2019 to 2029 3.

 While not necessarily true for all jobs, having a master's degree will generally make you more employable.
 Some estimates show that more than 25% of employers now expect candidates to have earned a master's degree for jobs that previously only required an undergraduate degree.